Home improvements vs moving house – which one is right for you?

 Will I be covered if I move out during renovations?

 It depends for how long.
-Most standard home insurance policies will cover an unoccupied house for 30 to 60 days.
+Most standard home insurance policies will cover an unoccupied house for 30 or sometimes up to 60 days.
 If you’re planning a big renovation project and you need to move out for longer, your standard home insurance policy might not cover you.

 You should let your insurance provider know if the property will be empty for a certain length of time.
 You may need to take out additional unoccupied house insurance to ensure your home is protected while you’re not there.